 The Artisan World’s primary focus is the landscape and architecture, which makes sense as the starting hub world.
-Lush green environments, columns and Greco-Roman buildings everywhere, a gigantic dragon statue serving as the home for the boss, in one level there’s bookshelves that serve as tunnel walls while another is seemingly an homage to the city of Madrid.
+Lush green environments, columns, and Greco-Roman buildings are everywhere, a gigantic dragon statue serving as the home for the boss.
+On one level, there are bookshelves that serve as tunnel walls, while another is seemingly an homage to the city of Madrid.

 This world’s central focus is that each dragon has a unique skill or craft they are passionate about.
-Artisans are defined as a person skilled in an art, trade, or craft after all.
+Artisans are defined as people skilled in art, trade, or craft.
 Perhaps the main focus of this world is to provide the landscape and architecture needed for dreams to function.
 To paint the scene as it were for our “actors” to perform in.

 This land, compared to the last, is flat and barren.
 It is a literal desert, save for one ice level and a few architecture bits equating to pueblos or ancient temples.
 The music, especially in the hub world, is powerful and stern, almost militaristic in its rhythm as enemies dressed as soldiers shoot at you with their cannons.